-A further block of flats not included in the index was built named Suffolk at 23 Rheola Street, West Perth, not far from Flats 72-74 Thomas Street.
-The site orientation is north-south rather than east-west so that the program differs.
+A further block of flats not included in the index is Suffolk at 23 Rheola Street, West Perth, not far from Flats 72-74 Thomas Street, Perth.
+The site orientation differs in that it is north-south rather than east-west.
 However, the architectural language is similar, minus the use of clinker or over burnt bricks.
-Here there is a subtle shift towards the Functionalist style, with corner windows, a plain semi circular entry and a reduction in the amount of ornament.
-The planning has been altered to combine the escapes from both upper level units at the centre of the building, in contrast with Flats 72-74 Thomas Street where the escape stairs are at either end of the building.
+Here there is a subtle shift towards the Functionalist style, with corner windows, a plain semi circular entry and a reduction in the amount of ornamentation.
+The planning has been altered to combine the escapes from both upper level units at the centre of the building, in contrast with Flats 72-74 Thomas Street, Perth where the escape stairs are at either end of the building.

-Wittenoom, at 65 Mount Street, was built in 1940 and was departure from the small block model.
-It was a four storey block of four flats per floor, but by the time this building was designed, Clifton had moved on to a style influenced by Hollywood revival of Spanish mission attributes, which evolved into the Inter-War Spanish Mission style.59
+Wittenoom, at 65 Mount Street, was built in 1940 and was a departure from the small block model.
+It was a four storey block of four flats per floor, but by the time this building was designed, Clifton had moved on to a style influenced by the Hollywood revival of Spanish mission attributes, which evolved into the Inter-War Spanish Mission style.